Prompt Injection Attacks on Agentic Coding Assistants: A Systematic Analysis of Vulnerabilities in Skills, Tools, and Protocol Ecosystems

 This paper presents a systematic analysis of prompt injection vulnerabilities in agentic coding assistants -- AI-powered development tools that autonomously execute code, manage files, and interact with external services through skills, tools, and protocol integrations.
 We identify and categorize attack vectors across three distinct layers of the agentic coding stack: skill definitions, tool integrations, and inter-agent protocol ecosystems, demonstrating how each layer introduces unique injection surfaces that compound to create systemic security risks.

-Agentic coding assistants have evolved from simple code completion tools into autonomous development agents capable of reading codebases, writing and executing code, running tests, managing version control, and deploying applications.
-Products like GitHub Copilot Workspace, Cursor, Windsurf, and Claude Code represent a new category of AI-powered development tools that operate with significant autonomy, often executing multi-step workflows without human approval at each step.
+These agents have evolved from simple code completion tools into autonomous development agents capable of reading codebases, writing and executing code, running tests, managing version control, and deploying applications.
+Products like GitHub Copilot Workspace, Cursor, Windsurf, and Claude Code operate with significant autonomy, often executing multi-step workflows without human approval at each step.
+They rely on extensible architectures built around skills (reusable behavioral templates), tools (functions the agent can invoke), and protocols (standardized interfaces like MCP for connecting to external services).

 At the skill layer, we analyzed how skill definitions -- markdown files that instruct the agent on specialized behaviors -- can be weaponized through embedded prompt injections that override the agent's safety constraints or redirect its actions.
 At the tool layer, we examined how tool descriptions, parameter schemas, and return values can carry adversarial payloads that manipulate the agent's reasoning.
 At the protocol layer, we focused on MCP server interactions, analyzing how compromised or malicious servers can exploit the trust relationship between the agent and its tool ecosystem.